Just the Two of Us: Write Your Memoir with Me

 Contact me at firstname.lastname@example.org

-I have loved teaching memoir-writing to my students at the Mark Twain House in Hartford, CT, almost as much as writing my own two memoirs, GIRLS OF TENDER AGE, and MY CLEAVAGE HAS A SCAR, just completed.
+I have loved teaching memoir-writing to my students at the Mark Twain House in Hartford, CT, almost as much as writing my own two memoirs, GIRLS OF TENDER AGE, and First, You Get Pissed, just completed.
 The first memoir was published between my 8th and 9th novels in 2006 by Simon & Schuster.
 Happy to report that the book was a literary and commercial success.
 The second memoir is just starting to make the rounds of agents as I seek new representation.

 My Mark Twain House students would ask me why the memoir was so popular.
 Is the memoir really the new novel?
 I don't know about that last, but I do know why we can't stop reading them: We love trying on someone else's life.